edgexfoundry/device-sdk-go/README.md

 - `NewEncryption(key string, initializationVector string)` - This function returns a `Encryption` instance initialized with the passed in key and initialization vector.
 This `Encryption` instance is used to access the following encryption function that will use the specified key and initialization vector.
   - `EncryptWithAES` - This function receives a either a `string`, `[]byte`, or `json.Marshaller` type and encrypts it using AES encryption and returns a `[]byte` to the pipeline.
+### Batch
+Included in the SDK is an in-memory batch function that will hold on to your data before continuing the pipeline.
+There are three functions provided for batching each with their own strategy.
+- `NewBatchByTime(timeInterval string)` - This function returns a `BatchConfig` instance with time being the strategy that is used for determining when to release the batched data and continue the pipeline. `timeInterval` is the duration to wait (i.e. `10s`).
+The time begins after the first piece of data is received.
+If no data has been received no data will be sent forward.
+- `NewBatchByCount(batchThreshold int)` - This function returns a `BatchConfig` instance with count being the strategy that is used for determining when to release the batched data and continue the pipeline. `batchThreshold` is how many events to hold on to (i.e. `25`).
+The count begins after the first piece of data is received and once the threshold is met, the batched data will continue forward and the counter will be reset.
+- `NewBatchByTimeAndCount(timeInterval string, batchThreshold int)` - This function returns a `BatchConfig` instance with a combination of both time and count being the strategy that is used for determining when to release the batched data and continue the pipeline.
+Whichever occurs first will trigger the data to continue and be reset.
+  - `Batch` - This function will apply the selected strategy in your pipeline.

 ### Conversion
 There are two conversions included in the SDK that can be added to your pipeline.
 These transforms return a `string`.